 Fusion: a true challenge for an enormous reward

-Nuclear physics shows that energy can be released from both fission of heavy nuclei and fusion of light nuclei.
-Steady progress shows that fusion — an important additional option for energy production in the future — promises to be a clean and safe solution for mankind’s long-term energy needs with minimal environmental impact.
 A source of energy which would be inexhaustible, inherently safe and environmentally friendly, is this not a marvellous prospect?
-Nuclear fusion, a possible candidate for this role, has been the energy source of our Sun and the stars in the universe for billions of years.
-This process requires temperatures of tens of millions of degrees, so extremely high and foreign to our daily experience that it seems out of reach.
-Nevertheless, these extremely high temperatures are routinely realised in several laboratories all over the world, and since the early 1990s, tens of MW fusion power have been released from fusion reactions.
+Nuclear fusion is a possible candidate for this role.
+It has been the energy source of our Sun and the stars in the universe for billions of years.
+The process requires temperatures of tens of millions of degrees, so extremely high and foreign to our daily experience that it seems out of reach.
+Nevertheless, these extremely high temperatures are routinely realised in several laboratories all over the world.
+Since the early 1990s, tens of MW of fusion power have been released from fusion reactions.
+Progress in the last years shows that fusion holds the promise to be a clean and safe solution for mankind’s long-term energy needs.
 We are witnessing the birth of a new technology destined to meet the gigantic future energy needs of mankind with minimal impact on the environment.

 © The Authors, published by EDP Sciences, 2022